Janhutter/disco-conv-splade/README.md

 python setup_script/generate_rewrites.py
 ```

+### Huggingface 🤗
+Our preprocessed datasets, distillation files, and rewritten queries, that were not available from the original authors, have been uploaded to Huggingface for easier access and future work.
+Please check it out at: https://huggingface.co/collections/JanHutter/conversational-search

 ## 2. Indexing

 The index can be created with the provided SPLADE configuration files.
 This is an example of indexing the TopiOCQA collection with SPLADE.